Patotking12/stacks-subnet/README.md

 Subnets support different types of assets such as fungible tokens (FTs), non-fungible tokens (NFTs), and the native Stacks token (STX).
 Users can deposit and withdraw these assets from the subnet using specific layer-1 transactions.
 **Deposit and Withdrawal Process:**
 To deposit assets into a subnet, users submit a regular layer-1 transaction to invoke the "deposit" method on the subnet's smart contract.
 For withdrawals, users first commit the withdrawal on the subnet, and then they submit another layer-1 transaction to invoke the "withdraw" method on the subnet's smart contract to complete the withdrawal process.

+**Subnet Miner testnet**

+Bitcoin node -> Stacks follower node <-> Subnet miner node

+- Deploy your own subnet.clar (from this template https://github.com/hirosystems/stacks-subnets/blob/develop/core-contracts/contracts/templates/subnet.clar.mustache)
+- Run a subnet miner node configured to follow this contract
+- The subnet node needs to talk to a stacks node
+- The stacks node needs to talk to a bitcoin node